AjaySurti2/WPL-Auto-Bank/src/dataconnect-generated/README.md

   bankName: ...,
   bankUrl: ..., // optional
   logo: ..., // optional
-  accountNumber: ..., // optional
   accountNumberMasked: ...,
   connectionStatus: ...,
   requiresOtp: ..., // optional
   accountType: ..., // optional
+  creatorName: ..., // optional
 };

 // Call the `createBankAccount()` function to execute the mutation.
 // You can use the `await` keyword to wait for the promise to resolve. const { data } = await createBankAccount(createBankAccountVars);
-// Variables can be defined inline as well. const { data } = await createBankAccount({ bankName: ..., bankUrl: ..., logo: ..., accountNumber: ..., accountNumberMasked: ..., connectionStatus: ..., requiresOtp: ..., accountType: ..., });
+// Variables can be defined inline as well. const { data } = await createBankAccount({ bankName: ..., bankUrl: ..., logo: ..., accountNumberMasked: ..., connectionStatus: ..., requiresOtp: ..., accountType: ..., creatorName: ..., });

 // You can also pass in a `DataConnect` instance to the action shortcut function. const dataConnect = getDataConnect(connectorConfig);